delphix/virtualization-sdk/docs/Getting_Started.md

 ```

 !!! note "NOTE"
 	 It is _highly_ recommended to develop plugins inside of a virtual environment.
-To learn more about virtual environments, refer to virtualenv's [documentation](https://virtualenv.pypa.io/en/latest/).
+To learn more about virtual environments, refer to [Virtualenv's documentation](https://virtualenv.pypa.io/en/latest/).

 	 The virtual environment needs to use Python 2.7.
 This is configured when creating the virtualenv: